cs-elias-costa/ansible-aws/ansible-role-install-docker/README.md

 Role Install Docker and Jenkins container
 =========

-This role install docker in Ubuntu with Jenkins
+This role install docker in Ubuntu with Jenkins in container on AWS ec2 with persistence in EBS

 Requirements
 ------------